Chocolate Peppermint Bark Cookies

 - 3/4 cup peppermint crunch baking chips

 - extra peppermint crunch baking chips for topping cookies

 - In a medium bowl, whisk together flour, cocoa, salt, baking powder and baking soda; set aside.

-- Roll dough into roughly 1-inch balls on a parchment lined baking sheet about 2-inches apart.
+- Roll dough into roughly 1-inch balls and place on a parchment lined baking sheet 2-inches apart.
 Flatten dough slightly.
 Bake cookies for 10 minutes.
 Remove from oven and cool 2 minutes before transferring cookies to a wire rack to cool completely.

-- To make buttercream, combine butter and powdered sugar and beat until creamy.
+- To make buttercream, combine butter and powdered sugar in a medium bowl and beat with a hand mixer until creamy.
 Add vanilla and enough cream, 1 tablespoon at a time, until preferred consistency.

 - Frost completely cooled cookies and sprinkle with a pinch of peppermint baking chips, pressing gently so they adhere.